 11. A/B testing

 A/B testing is a must when you’re working to improve your conversion rate optimization methods.
-Successful A/B testing can bring a 50% increase in the average revenue per unique visitor for ecommerce sites – so no wonder 77% of organizations are running A/B tests to increase their conversion rates.
+Successful A/B testing can bring a 50% increase in the average revenue per unique visitor for for your ecommerce business – so no wonder 77% of organizations are running A/B tests to increase their conversion rates.

-With A/B testing you can optimize various aspects of your website by dividing your traffic into two groups of 50%, showing them different experiences to uncover which variant drives a higher conversion rate.
+With A/B testing you can optimize various aspects of your website by dividing your traffic into two groups of 50%, showing them different experiences to uncover which variant drives a higher conversion rate for your ecommerce business.
 Common website elements ecommerce marketers A/B test include:

 - Call to action